Developer-DAO/docs/docs/how-to-get-involved.md

 # How to get involved

-As mention in [About D_D], the vast majority of the value and opportunity Developer DAO creates is provided in the open and free as public goods.
+The vast majority of the value and opportunity Developer DAO creates is provided in the open and free as public goods.

 That means most of the value for you is available outside of discord via Twitter, YouTube, Substack and our Blog.